 And here comes House Ways and Means Committee Chairman Dave Camp, last week, with a yawner of a proposal to overhaul the present Federal tax system, including mostly a rehash of “more of the same” proposals which have been batted around for years, including:

 • Reduction in the tax rates from the present seven brackets down to three (the usual first volley in support of tax “simplification,” which is anything but).

 • Taxation of long-term capital gains and qualified dividends at the same rate as ordinary income (after exclusion of 40 percent of the gross total — again, a blast from the past).

 • Increased standard deduction to $11,000 for individuals and $22,000 for marrieds (yawn).

 • Reduction in value of charitable contribution deductions by suggesting deduction only to the extent the contributions exceed 2 percent of income (We’re sure the nonprofit community will flip over this one).

 • Repeal of the alternative minimum tax (an idea whose time has come).

 • Elimination of the deduction for state and local taxes (not good if you live in California or other tax-grabbing jurisdictions).

 • Reduction in the value of the home mortgage interest deduction to interest on only $500,000 of debt (sure to offend realtors far and wide).

-CONSULT YOUR TAX ADVISER — This article contains general information about various tax matters.
+CONSULT YOUR TAX ADVISER – This article contains general information about various tax matters.
 You should consult your CPA regarding the implications to your own particular situation.
-Jeff Quinn, the author of this article, is a shareholder in Ashley Quinn, CPAs and Consultants, Ltd., with offices in Incline Village and Reno.
-He can be reached at 831-7288 and welcomes comments at firstname.lastname@example.org .
+Jeff Quinn is a shareholder in Ashley Quinn, CPAs and Consultants, Ltd., with offices in Incline Village and Reno.
+He can be reached at email@example.com.